ihavalyova/DiAtomic/README.md

 <!-- https://mybinder.org/v2/gh/ihavalyova/DiAtomic/master -->

 DiAtomic is an open-source library written in Python with useful routines for performing various computations of diatomic molecules.

-Its main functionality includes:
+It can be employed to:

-- energy eigenvalues computation for single noninteracting electronic state and for a system of arbitrary number of coupled states
+- compute the energy eigenvalues for single noninteracting electronic state and for a system of arbitrary number of coupled states

-- computing the transition frequencies and line intensities
+- compute the transition frequencies and line intensities

-- fitting of the computed energy levels to the experimental data
+- fit of the computed energy levels to the experimental data

 **To install**: call Python pip from the command line: